ngerd/Compulsory-Elective-2/chainlit.md

-# Welcome to Chainlit! 🚀🤖
+# Welcome to Biology Chatbot! 🚀🤖

-Hi there, Developer! 👋 We're excited to have you on board.
-Chainlit is a powerful tool designed to help you prototype, debug and share applications built on top of LLMs.
+Hi there, Biology Learner and Enthusiast! 👋 This intelligent assistant is designed to help you explore and understand biology concepts, drawing knowledge from the renowned Campbell Biology textbook.
+Whether you're studying for an exam or just curious about the natural world, the chatbot is here to assist you.

+You can start by asking questions like the ones provided in the starter options.
+Beyond these, feel free to ask about topics such as cell structure, genetics, or the fascinating forms and functions of plants and animals.
+For example, you might ask, "What is the role of mitochondria in a cell?" or "How do plants adapt to arid environments?"

+Dive in and explore the wonders of biology!

 ## Useful Links 🔗

-- **Documentation:** Get started with our comprehensive [Chainlit Documentation](https://docs.chainlit.io) 📚
-- **Discord Community:** Join our friendly [Chainlit Discord](https://discord.gg/k73SQ3FyUh) to ask questions, share your projects, and connect with other developers! 💬

-We can't wait to see what you create with Chainlit!
-Happy coding! 💻😊

-## Welcome screen

-To modify the welcome screen, edit the `chainlit.md` file at the root of your project.
-If you do not want a welcome screen, just leave this file empty.
+- **Github** Out source code [Biology Chatbot](https://github.com/ngerd/Compulsory-Elective-2) 💻😊
+- **Campbell Book** If you are interested in Campbell Biology book, you can find it [here](https://github.com/ngerd/Compulsory-Elective-2/tree/main/data) 📚